easydatapy/easytxt/README.rst

 formats.

-Please note that calling multiple formats at the same time won't affect performance since sentences are cached and all other formats call cached sentences under the hood.
+Please note that calling multiple formats at the same time won't affect performance since sentences are cached and when calling other formats, cached sentences will be used in a process.

     >>> from easytxt import parse_text
     >>> test_text = '  first sentence...
 Bad uÌˆnicode.
 HTML entities &lt;3!'